phil-scott-78/dotnet-soddi/README.md

 - Discover archives from the command line.
 - Download archive files via BitTorrent based on their site name.

+## Limitations

+Not all features of Soddi are supported.

+- The PostTag table isn't supported yet.
+See [Issue #1](https://github.com/phil-scott-78/dotnet-soddi/issues/1)
+- It's only for SQL Server.
+- Full Text isn't supported.

 ## Usage

 ### `soddi download`